LHolten/rust-query/README.md

 Use this library if you want to fearlessly query and migrate your SQLite database with a Rusty API build on an encoding of your schema in types.

-Do not use `rust-query` if you want a zero-cost abstraction.
-The focus of this project is on bringing errors to compile-time and generally making transactions easier to write.

 Here are some errors that `rust-query` can prevent at compile-time:
 - Column type errors.
 - Foreign key violations on insert/update.